jessepav/lacygoill-wiki-backup/vim/vimL.md

     $ vim -Nu NORC --cmd 'set rtp^=/tmp/some' +'let foo#bar#var = 123'

 This time, the message "all the script is sourced" is not printed.

 ##
-## On which condition(s) does Vim source an autoload script?

-When you call an autoload function which  is not defined, *and* you never called any function with the same prefix in the past (e.g. `some#prefix#func()`).

-That fact that the  function you call is already defined is  not a guarantee for its autoload script not to be sourced.
-In particular, if  you've manually sourced an autoload script,  then call one of its functions, the script will be sourced *twice*, not once.

-    $ vim -Nu <(cat <<'EOF'
-        call mkdir('/tmp/some/plugin', 'p')
-        call mkdir('/tmp/some/autoload', 'p')
-        let lines =<< trim END
-            let g:counter = get(g:, 'counter', 0) + 1
-            fu some#func()
-            endfu
-        END
-        call writefile(lines, '/tmp/some/autoload/some.vim')
-        let lines =<< trim END
-            nno <c-b> :call some#func()<cr>
-        END
-        call writefile(lines, '/tmp/some/plugin/some.vim')
-        set rtp^=/tmp/some
-        so /tmp/some/autoload/some.vim
-        au VimEnter * call feedkeys("\<c-b>", 'xt') | echo g:counter
-    EOF
-    )

-    2~

-This seems to contradict `:h autoload`:

->     When such a function is called, and it is not defined yet, Vim will search the
->     "autoload" directories in 'runtimepath' for a script file called

-But  it does  not.
-The  help says  that  A implies  B, where  A and  B are  the following statements:

-   - (A) an autoload function is called but not defined
-   - (B) Vim searches the autoload script where it's defined, and sources it

-Which is correct.
-If the help also said that B implies A, then there would be a contradiction; but it does *not* say that.

-##
 # Pitfalls